An Unknown Paradise in Western Fiji

 The Republic of Fiji is home to some of the most welcoming, friendly people on earth.
-Here, you’ll experience traditional culture mixed with unmatched service, beautiful smiles, and an atmosphere of relationship unlike any that you’ve experienced.
+Here, you’ll experience traditional culture mixed with unmatched service, beautiful smiles, and an atmosphere of a relationship unlike any that you’ve experienced.

-For more information on the Flying Fish Village, Contact Philip Mirkin toll free in North America at 1-866-305-1403 or send an email.
+For more information on the Flying Fish Village, Contact Philip Mirkin toll-free in North America at 1-866-305-1403 or send an email.
 More information can also be found on their website.